godotengine/godot-docs/about/faq.rst

 1. Choose a single base resolution for your game.
 Even if there are devices that go up to 2K and devices that go down to 400p, regular hardware scaling in your device will take care of this at little or no performance cost.
-Most common choices are either near 1080p (1920x1080) or 720p (1280x720).
+The most common choices are either near 1080p (1920x1080) or 720p (1280x720).
 Keep in mind the higher the resolution, the larger your assets, the more memory they will take and the longer the time it will take for loading.